-- 8 hours before you wish to bake, feed your starter as you have all along.
+- 8 hours before you wish to bake, feed your starter (1/2 Cup Starter, 1/2 Cup warm water, 3/4 Cup + 2 TBSP Bread Flour; leave at room temperature).
 If you keep your starter in the refrigerator and it has been fed within the past 7 days, you can use it straight from the fridge.

 - Whisk the starter and the water until the starter is dissolved and you have a murky liquid.

-- Mix the wet and dry ingredients with a rubber spatula (Spoonula) until a shaggy dough forms and there are not streaks of dry flour.
+- Mix the wet and dry ingredients with a rubber spatula (Spoonula) until a shaggy dough forms and there are no streaks of dry flour.

 - Let sit for 15 minutes.

 - Wet your fingers and pull one side of the dough from the sides of the bowl and stretch and fold it over the other half of the dough.

 - Give the bowl a quarter turn and repeat until you have made a full turn (4 times total).

 - Let the dough sit 15 minutes and repeat the stretch and fold process.